wensonz/dohko/README.md

-Dohko
+dohko
 =====

-A nodejs version of Chubby with HTTP as the transport protocol
+A nodejs version of Google's Chubby with HTTP as the transport protocol